alpernakin/Download-App-Container/README.md

 Then: ```npm run start```

-###### Configuration: The data production and insertion options are on the [app.config.js file](https://github.com/alpernakin/Download-App-Container/blob/master/data-producer/app.config.js)
+###### Configuration: The data production and insertion options are on the [app.config file](https://github.com/alpernakin/Download-App-Container/blob/master/data-producer/app.config.js)

 # Documentation